mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 So rather than the ending up being governed purely by its developers and its end users, this second co-op will instead end up being governed by the developers and the customer companies.

 However, although this splits the co-op in two, the software licenses can still be made to generally target both co-ops at the same time, meaning that both co-ops will have the rights to the same software, unless the contributor specifically states otherwise in their license.
-And when you contribute source code to both the co-ops at the same time, each of these will just determine separately what rewards you will earn from them.
+And when someone contributes source code to both the co-ops at the same time, the rewards that this contributor will get from each co-op will simply be determined separately by each of them.

-For instance, if your contribution is especially useful for some business application, you might get a huge reward from the second co-op, whose customers are other companies, whereas you might just get a small or no reward from the first co-op, whose customers are private individuals.
+For instance, if your contribution is especially useful for some business application, you might get a huge reward from the co-op that specializes in business applications, whereas you might just get a small or no reward from the co-op that specializes in software used by private individuals.

 ### Contingency plan if the company fails